-By Laotze ("The Old Boy").
+By LAOTZE ("The Old Boy").
 A New Translation of "The Tao-Teh-King."
-With Introduction and Commentary by Walter Gorn Old.
+With Introduction and Commentary by WALTER GORN OLD.
+New edition.
 Crown 8vo, cloth.
-New edition.
+3s.
+6d. net.
 "Laotze remains a prince among philosophers . . . and is still as good reading as he was some five or six centuries B.C."-The Times.